Flight-Free-UK/flight_free_uk_website/source/posts/how-to-interrail.html.markdown

 ## Children travel for free!

 Children aged 4-11 travel for free with Interrail, and you can take up to two children per adult.
-You still have to ‘buy’ the pass – just select a child pass from the [Interrail website,](https://www.interrail.eu/en/interrail-passes) and it will add it to your basket along with your own.
+You still have to ‘buy’ the pass – just select a child pass from the [Interrail website,](https://www.interrail.eu/en/interrail-passes) and add it to your basket along with your own.

 ## Before you travel